(To ensure you have the latest content, this post was updated on Oct. 4, 2019).

 Second, social media is a great place to interact with influencers -- those in your industry who have a large social pull and who, by default, usually have sites with a high SEO ranking.
 Social media gives you the opportunity to engage with such influencers, and if done right, can lead to an eventual partnership.

-Aside from keyword research, you can also use such tools as Google Trends or the Related Search section of Google to find out what questions and subjects are most popular at the moment.
-Or you could check out what your competitors are doing, both on their site and social media to see what is working for them.
+Finally, make sure that your content resonates with your audience.
+To do so, be as current and relevant as possible.
+Use such tools as Google Trends or the Related Search section of Google to find out what questions and subjects are most popular at the moment.
+Check out what your competitors are doing, both on their site and social media to discover what's working for them and improve on it.

 Your site's authority isn't just measured by what you do on your site.
 It also about how your site is viewed by others.
 That means the links that point to your site, as well as what people say about your site.